stefano-pogliani/playbooks-home/docs/postfix.md

 Disclamer
 ---------
 Email server setup is not a simple task as they are easly abused.
-All email software and service takes precautions to make sure only allowed server can send or accept emails.
+All email software and services take precautions to make sure only allowed servers can send or accept emails.

 This guide aims at setting up a limited access relay:

   * Only the local host can send emails through the relay.
-  * The server does not send emails itself but requires an extenral server.
+  * The server does not send emails itself but relays them to an extenral service.

-In addition here is standard security warning: copy-pasting configurations from the internet is not a good idea.
+In addition here is the standard security warning: copy-pasting configurations from the internet is not a good idea.
-While I did my best to describe a simple yet secure configuration I have not looked through all the available configuration options.
+While I did my best to describe a simple yet secure configuration I have not looked through all the available configuration options and I am not a security expert.

 Steps